danomatika/joyosc/README.md

 QUICK START
 -----------

-Here's a quick start to build and install for Ubuntu/Debian on the command line:
+Here's a quick start to build and install for Ubuntu/Debian on the command line to the `/usr/local` prefix:

     sudo apt-get install libsdl-dev liblo-dev libtinyxml2-dev
     git clone git://github.com/danomatika/joyosc.git